Arjun140205/50-shades-of-Hue/README.md

-# PalettePro - The Color Palette Generator
+# 50 shades of Hue - The Color Palette Generator

 ## Overview:

 PalettePro is a web application built with Next.js 14, Tailwind, TypeScript, and ColorThief, offering users an intuitive colour palette generation experience.
-Upload an image, and PalettePro extracts hex colour names, and palettes for creative projects.
+Upload an image, and 50 shades of Hue extracts hex colour names, and palettes for creative projects.
 See the design file [here](https://www.figma.com/file/suKqU6xECsRFMa2qqfdeZs/palettepro?type=design&mode=design&t=ZzT8epPGkgvgSAot-1).

 ## Key Features: